Add to your Claude Code skills

 npx -y native-devtools-mcp

 take_ax_snapshot → ax_click / ax_set_value / ax_select — dispatch against Accessibility-tree elements without moving the mouse or stealing focus.
-The preferred path for native macOS apps.No comments yet.
-Be the first to share your thoughts!
+The preferred path for native macOS apps.load_image + find_image for icons, toggles, and custom controls OCR can't identify.Pick the approach that matches your target app.

 | Approach | Best for | Key tools |

-| Visual (universal)| Any app — games, Qt, custom renderers, anything without an AX tree | take_screenshot, find_text, click, type_text, find_image |
+| Visual (universal) | Any app — games, Qt, custom renderers, anything without an AX tree | take_screenshot, find_text, click, type_text, find_image |

 | AX Dispatch (macOS — preferred for native macOS apps) | AppKit / SwiftUI apps — System Settings, Finder, Mail, Xcode, Notes | take_ax_snapshot, ax_click, ax_set_value, ax_select |

-| CDP (Chrome / Electron) | Web content, Electron apps with --remote-debugging-port | cdp_connect, cdp_find_elements, cdp_take_dom_snapshot, cdp_click, cdp_fill |
+| CDP (Chrome / Electron) | Web content, Electron apps with --remote-debugging-port |

 For macOS native apps, AX Dispatch is the preferred path — it's element-precise, doesn't move the mouse, and doesn't steal focus.
 See the Native App AX Dispatch recipe.